-1. I&M is issued a certificate of public convenience and necessity for the development of the Lake Trout Project and for the Mayapple Project.
-This Order constitutes the certificates.

-2. The Lake Trout PSA and the Mayapple PSA are each approved.

-3. The Elkhart County PPA and the Sculpin PPA are each approved.

-4. The Lake Trout, Mayapple, Elkhart County and Sculpin Projects are each approved as a Clean Energy Project.

-5. The Best Estimate for each of the four Projects is approved.

-- 6. I&M's proposed accounting and ratemaking for all four Projects is approved. - 7.
-I&M's request for ongoing review of the Projects is approved.

-8. The Confidential Information filed under seal in this Cause shall continue to be treated by the Commission as confidential and not subject to public disclosure.

-9. This Order shall be effective on and after the date of its approval.
+- 1. I&M is issued a certificate of public convenience and necessity for the development of the Mayapple Project.
+This Order constitutes the certificates. - 2.
+The Mayapple PSA is approved. - 3.
+The Elkhart County PPA and the Sculpin PPA are each approved. - 4.
+The Mayapple, Elkhart County and Sculpin Projects are each approved as a Clean Energy Project. - 5.
+The Best Estimate for each of the three approved Projects is approved. - 6.
+I&M's proposed accounting and ratemaking treatment, as modified by our discussion, is approved. - 7.
+I&M's request for ongoing review of the approved Projects is approved. - 8.
+The Confidential Information filed under seal in this Cause shall continue to be treated by the Commission as confidential and not subject to public disclosure. - 9.
+This Order shall be effective on and after the date of its approval.

-HUSTON, FREEMAN, KREVDA, VELETA AND ZIEGNER CONCUR:
+HUSTON, FREEMAN, BENNETT, VELETA AND ZIEGNER CONCUR: